Healthcare Access in Cannon County

 0 Practicing Pediatricians

-The provider-to-population ratios are stark (e.g., 4,492 residents per mental health provider), but the real-world impact is clearer: there are no pediatricians in the entire county.
-While a single FQHC and Rural Health Clinic provide a crucial safety net, the local hospital's severe negative operating margin threatens the long-term viability of the entire healthcare infrastructure.
+With only 3 primary care physicians for the entire population and a stark mental health provider ratio (4,492 residents per provider), the real-world impact is clear: there are no pediatricians or OB/GYNs in the entire county.
+This creates critical gaps in care for children and women.
+While a single hospital, FQHC, and Rural Health Clinic provide a crucial safety net, the hospital's severe negative operating margin threatens the long-term viability of the entire healthcare infrastructure.

 Pillar III: Utilization & Timeliness